spollard386/Spollard.github.io/README.md

 [Algorithm and Data Structure](https://github.com/spollard386/Spollard.github.io/tree/main/Algorithm%20and%20Data%20Structure)

-C++ Program developed and written in Visual Studio Where a 1D object was enhanced create a 3D object including adding a rotational aspect so that all side of my enhanced object can be seen.
+C++ Program developed and written in Visual Studio Where a 1D object was enhanced create a 3D Cube including adding a rotational aspect  to the cube as well as full mouse control so that the view is able to pull the cube closer and futher should the user choose to.
+I also added a personal touch just to remind myself why I create this.

 ---